Agent Requirements for ACA Sales

 Licensing Requirements

-Agents must be a licensed agent or broker with an approved, active, and health-related line of authority (LOA) in their resident state that also states where their clients reside.
-After completing licensing requirements, agents can become certified to sell marketplace products by completing the requirements.
+Agents must be a licensed agent or broker with an approved, active, and health-related line of authority (LOA) in their resident state, as well as any other state where they wish to sell.
+After obtaining their license(s), agents can become certified to sell marketplace products by completing the additional requirements.

 Certification Requirements

-If you’re an agent selling ACA plans in a state-based marketplace (SBM), you’re also required to complete training or certification, but it must be completed through the state.
+If you’re an agent selling ACA plans in a state-based marketplace (SBM), you’re also required to complete that state’s specific training or certification.
 Find the marketplace in your state here.

 Each year we cover training deadlines and what changes have taken place in all of the marketplaces Ritter supports.
 Read our post